 You should also ask questions about the lawyer’s experience, past cases, common types of clients, whether they have a repertoire with local judges and how long the attorney thinks your case may take to resolve.
 Ask any questions you may have about your divorce, including questions about child custody or property division.
 The divorce lawyer you choose should answer your questions openly, honestly and in detail.
 You should feel comfortable conversing with the attorney.
 Overall, the right divorce lawyer for you will have your best interests in mind.

-If you’re currently in the bay area and seeking an experienced San Francisco divorce lawyer, contact our office today to schedule a free initial consultation and case evaluation with our SF family law attorney.
+If you’re currently in the bay area and seeking an experienced San Francisco divorce lawyer, contact our office today to schedule an initial consultation and case evaluation with our SF family law attorney.